An examination of UK house price affordability.

 See also: Housing supply

-2. Low Mortgage Payments.
-Low interest rates have meant many homeowners have been able to hold onto their houses.
+2. Relative attractiveness of owning a home.
+Low-interest rates have meant many homeowners have been able to hold onto their houses.
 The mortgage repossession rate has remained much lower than in 1992 recession.
 The low cost of mortgages makes buying still attractive compared to renting, which is expensive.

 3. Demand from abroad.
 The London property market is marked by strong demand from abroad which has kept prices high, especially on the luxury end of the market.
 In London, 7 out of 10 homes over £5 million are going to foreign nationals (this is London)